Heart Health is Important at Every Stage in Life!

 When we think of vital organs, many of us would place the heart atop a list of organs that are essential to a high quality of life.
 Sure, the heart has been romanticized a bit; In antiquity it was believed that the heart was the center of wisdom and decision-making (sounds more like the brain, no?).
 Today, the heart is used as a symbol of love and sentiment.
 But scientifically, we understand the heart much better— as an incredibly efficient and vital performance muscle!
 It only takes 60 seconds for the heart to pump blood throughout our entire body ensuring every cell has enough oxygen to do the work it was born to do.

-Ingredients for Optimizing Heart Health
+Optimizing Heart Health

 Here are some thoughtful reminders of how you can support your heart: